flatironinstitute/sciware/17_FICluster/main.md

 ## Slurm Basics

-- Write a "batch file" (special kind of bash script) that specifies the resources needed:
+- Write a "batch file" (special kind of script) that specifies the resources needed:

 ```bash
 #!/bin/bash